oomlout/oomlout_oomp_builder/navigation/hardware/bearing/6300_series/6305_size/25_mm_id_62_mm_od_17_mm_depth/part/readme.md

-# Hardware Bearing 6300 Series 6305 Size 25 mm Id 62 mm Od 17 mm Depth
+# Hardware Bearing 6300 Series 6305 Size 25 mm ID 62 mm OD 17 mm Depth

 note: This is part of OOMP the Oopen Organization Method For Parts.
 For more details: https://github.com/oomlout/oomp_base